Snow Crab Illustration

 Sustainability

 Like all fisheries in Alaska, maintaining crab stocks and protecting the ecosystems where they live is the highest priority for fishery managers.
 The North Pacific Fishery Management Council works with the Alaska Department of Fish and Game and NOAA to review the assessment surveys conducted by federal fisheries scientists to assess crab populations and then sets sustainable harvest limits each year.
-The snow crab fishery is also independently certified by the Responsible Fishery Management program.
+The snow crab fishery is also independently certified by the Responsible Fishery Management (RFM) program.

 Learn More